myiwt/running-stats-analysis/README.md

 # Statistical analysis of my running sessions

-Conducted some statistical analysis on data tracked from my phone during my running sessions.
+Statistical analysis of my running sessions using the data tracked on my phone.

 The following statistical methods are used here: